Stadio Marcantonio Bentegodi

 The walk from the main railway station (Verona Porta Nueva), which lies south of the historic centre, takes less than 15 minutes.
-The walk from central Piazza Bra with its Roman Arena will take slightly longer, but still less than half an hour.
+The walk from the central Piazza Bra with its roman theatre will take slightly longer, but still less than half an hour.

 Alternatively, bus 11, 12, and 13 connect the city centre (Piazza Bra) and the main railway station with the stadium.
 Take bus 11 in the direction of Chievo/Corno, bus 12 direction Borgo Nuevo, or bus 13 direction Croce Bianca.
 On Sundays and holidays these are replaced with line 90 and 95.
 Get off at stop Stadio.

 Eat, drink, and sleep near Stadio Marcantonio Bentegodi

 Stadio Marcantonio Bentegodi is centrally located in a rather dense residential neighbourhood.
 In typical Italian fashion, it won’t be too hard to find a local cafe or restaurant, but Verona’s very pleasant city centre is nearby which offers plenty more options to eat and drink.